 This is a guest blog by Chris Dunne from FeedbackExpress

 When it comes to selling on Amazon, reviews matter.
 According to a 2016 study by BrightLocal, 84% of us trust online reviews as much as personal recommendations and 91% of consumers read online reviews for local businesses.

-With statistics showing that a mere 5% of customers that make a purchase on Amazon leave feedback—having a process in place for collecting feedback and dealing with negative feedback is crucial for all sellers, particularly established ones.
+With statistics showing that a mere 5% of customers that make a purchase on Amazon leave feedback—having a process in place for collecting feedback (sometimes by requesting Amazon feedback) and dealing with negative feedback is crucial for all sellers, particularly established ones.

 Feedback on Amazon is ranked from 5-star (excellent) to 1-star (awful).
 Customers can leave feedback on how you performed (seller feedback) or on the product they purchased (product feedback).
 If you’re serious about selling on Amazon (and winning the Buy Box), you’ll want to aim for a seller feedback rating of 95% and above.